1. What is your photography style?

 16. Do I have to pay travel expenses?

 Travel anywhere within a 25 mile radius of S71 is included in the package price.
-If your wedding falls outside that area there will be a small fuel charge.
+If your wedding falls outside that area there will be a small travel charge.

 17. Can I keep all of my images?